bulletproofpancake/ParkingRSSI-mdbook/src/chapters/views/homeFragment.md

     disableButtons()

     val handler = Handler()
-    handler.postDelayed({
+    // Executes the code within after a certain amount of time handler.postDelayed({
-      routers.clear()
+      // Clears the existing list of routers routers.clear()

-      val session = prefs.getSession()
+      // Gets the current session from the device val session = prefs.getSession()
       if (session > 0L) {
-        val dbRouters = db.getSessionRouters(session)
+        // Gets routers from the database for the session val dbRouters = db.getSessionRouters(session)
         for (router in dbRouters) {
-          routers[router.getBSSID()] = router
+          // Sets the routers in the view with the routers from the database routers[router.getBSSID()] = router
         }
-        knnClassifier.inputSize = routers.size
+        // Sets the input size of the knn classifier to the number of routers knnClassifier.inputSize = routers.size

         if (!wifiManager.startScan()) {